AnotherLaughingMan/Zer0Talk-Releases/docs/THEME-EDITOR-USER-GUIDE.md

 2. The gradient editor expands showing:
    - Start Color (where the gradient begins)
    - End Color (where it ends)
-   - Angle slider (direction of the gradient)
+   - Angle field (direction of the gradient)
    - Quick preset options

 **Step 3: Change the Colors**